bmcmahen/create-bento/Readme.md

 # Create Bento

-`create-bento` is a simple, somewhat pinionated way to bootstrap a react library built with Typescript and Storybook.
+`create-bento` is a simple, somewhat opinionated way to bootstrap a react library built with Typescript and Storybook.
+If you'd rather not use storybook or if you prefer regular javascript, I'd recommend using [create-react-library](https://www.npmjs.com/package/create-react-library).

 ## Usage